Benchmarking quantum simulation with neutron-scattering experiments

 \subsection{Beyond Integrable Hamiltonians}

-Beyond the integrable and analytically solvable case of KCuF$_3$, we also investigate the DSF for a non-integrable example: the XXZ Hamiltonian with ferromagnetic next-nearest-neighbor (NNN) interactions, which introduces longer‑range couplings and effectively extends the strictly 1D chain toward a quasi‑1D triangular geometry.
-This model is known to capture essential features of the interchain interactions in the CsCo$X_3$ compounds above their N\'eel temperature~\cite{matsubara1991magnetic,matsubara1991two,shiba2003exchange}, as illustrated in Figure~\ref{overview}C. The Hamiltonian is
+Leveraging this capability, we move beyond the analytically solvable limit of KCuF$_3$ to a non-integrable extension of the XXZ model featuring ferromagnetic NNN interactions.
+These longer-range couplings effectively extend the strictly 1D chain toward a quasi-1D triangular geometry and capture essential features of interchain interactions in the CsCo$X_3$ compounds above their N\'eel temperature~\cite{matsubara1991magnetic,matsubara1991two,shiba2003exchange}, as illustrated in Fig.~\ref{CsCoX3_spectrum}A. The Hamiltonian is

-where $J'$ and $\epsilon'$ are the exchange interaction strength and anisotropy parameter within the NNN pairs.
-The easy axis (Ising-like) limit of the XXZ Hamiltonian now restricts the anisotropy term such that $0 \leq \epsilon \leq 1$ (note that the anisotropy term acts on the X and Y components, unlike Equation \ref{NN_model}).

-For our simulations, we use the parameter set $J'/J \approx 0.095$ and $\epsilon = \epsilon' = 0.145$, which has been reported to model CsCoCl$_3$~\cite{matsubara1991magnetic} with good accuracy.
-Other works theorize unequal anisotropy strengths for NN and NNN couplings \cite{unequal_anisotropy} and/or the presence of staggered fields \cite{nagler1983ising}; both generalizations can be incorporated into our circuit construction without increasing the (noise-inducing) two-qubit gate depth.
+where $J'$ and $\epsilon'$ denote the exchange interaction strength and anisotropy associated with the NNN couplings.
+We set $J'/J \approx 0.095$ and $\epsilon=\epsilon'=0.145$, which has been reported to accurately model CsCoCl$_3$ above its N\'eel temperature~\cite{matsubara1991magnetic}.
+While alternative descriptions invoke unequal anisotropies for NN and NNN couplings~\cite{shiba2003exchange} or staggered fields~\cite{nagler1983ising}, these extensions can be straightforwardly incorporated into our circuit construction without increasing the two-qubit gate depth.
+We therefore focus on this minimal parameter choice to isolate the role of longer-range interactions.